Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 ## About Volumes on virtual machine

 - In the previous case, we have already created a volume when we created the VM.
-It will appear as "vda" when you use the command `lsblk`.
+It will appear as "vda" when you use the command `lsblk` in the terminal.
 - If the virtual machine was an electrical appliance like a digital camera or a phone, you can think of volume as the memory card
 - The volume is needed so that whatever we do inside the virtual machine will be saved.
 Otherwise, every time we exit the VM, we will need to start over.
 -  In case you forgot to add the volume or just need some extra space, we can manually attach a separate volume, which will appear as "vdb", "vdc" and so on.
 In this case, we will also need to format, mount and add to fstab-file because new volumes do not have a file system on default.
 Here's how to do it: